lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 ## Run Hello World

 Lagom includes a development environment that let you start all your services by simply typing `runAll` in the sbt console.
-From a console change directories to the top-level directory, start sbt, and invoke `runAll`:
+From a console change directories to the top-level directory and start sbt, when the command prompt displays, invoke `runAll`:

 ```
 cd hello